 It was a little time consuming, but when you find things for free, it’s usually worth the effort!

-Here’s the whole family that will be decorating the Fake Farmhouse:
+Here’s the whole family that will be decorating our Fake Farmhouse:

-So, the next time you see one of these well-used sleds on someone’s garbage pile…rescue it!
+The next time you see one of these well-used sleds on someone’s garbage pile…rescue it!
 They’re made so much heartier than the modern plastic ones, and it will look so cute next to your entryway or fireplace!
 Enjoy a piece of classic Americana!
+Hope you enjoyed learning How to Refresh Vintage Sleds!

 Sharing at these lovely parties: